To see all of the posts in the Design Your Life series, click here!

 So, that being said, here’s a little bit more on how you can design a life that is rewarding, fulfilling, filled with variety and downright delicious a la Meghan Markle.
 Check it out!

 Let’s take a quick tour of some shots from her own Instagram account where amazing (!!!) looking meals are frequently featured.
-I can’t lie, I’ve sunk a few hours into exploring her Instagram well before I decided to write this post, and it is serious goals in terms of inspiring a life in pursuit of good eating and drinking!
+I can’t lie, I’ve sunk a few hours into exploring her Instagram (before she deleted it!) well before I decided to write this post, and it is serious goals in terms of inspiring a life in pursuit of good eating and drinking!
+You can actually view the now archived photos, which someone graciously posted on this blog.

 Needless to say, there is no shortage of food inspiration on her Instagram, and I love that she can appreciate a beautiful spread.
 There’s nothing better than sharing a meal with friends over wine and good conversation.
 That being said, here are some recipes that are inspired by her interviews about food, what she eats in a day, and her general love for cooking at home!
 Check them out: